mesosphere/marathon/docs/native-docker.md

 where `volumes` and `type` are optional (the default type is `DOCKER`).
 More container types may be added later.

-For convenience, the mount point of the mesos sandbox is available in the environment as `$MESOS_SANDBOX`.
-The `$HOME` environment variable is set by default to the same value as `$MESOS_SANDBOX`.
+For convenience, the mount point of the Mesos sandbox is available in the environment as `$MESOS_SANDBOX`.

 ### Bridged Networking Mode